Marker Logo

 this page online

-North Dean Street.
+County.
+It is at the intersection of North Dean Street and East Hunt Street, on the right when traveling north on North Dean Street.
 Touch for map.
 Marker is at or near this postal address: 602 North Dean Street, Adrian MI 49221, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Grant B. Swift (approx. ¼ mile away); Saint Joseph School (approx. 0.4 miles away); Saint Joseph Rectory (approx. 0.4 miles away); St. Joseph's Catholic Church (approx. 0.4 miles away); Saint Joseph Bell (approx. 0.4 miles away); The Centennial Mall (approx. half a mile away); A Tribute to Sage Union (approx. half a mile away); Sacred Heart Hall (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Grant B. Swift (approx. Ό mile away); Saint Joseph School (approx. 0.4 miles away); Saint Joseph Rectory (approx. 0.4 miles away); St. Joseph's Catholic Church (approx. 0.4 miles away); Saint Joseph Bell (approx. 0.4 miles away); The Centennial Mall (approx. half a mile away); A Tribute to Sage Union (approx. half a mile away); Sacred Heart Hall (approx. half a mile away).
 Touch for a list and map of all markers in Adrian.

 Lenawee County Fairgrounds Marker image.
 Click for full size.

-Photographed By Joel Seewald, April 9, 2017
+Photographed by Joel Seewald, April 9, 2017

 2. Lenawee County Fairgrounds Marker